 How Does SEO Work?

-An effective SEO strategy aims at increasing the visibility of businesses for an organic search result with website improvements.
+An effective SEO strategy aims to increase the visibility of businesses for an organic search result with website improvements.

 In the long term, this form of online marketing is more likely to show positive results.
-With the use of the right keywords (and negative keywords), backlinks, and rich content, your website will have better chances of achieving better rankings in search engines such as Google or Bing.
+With the right keywords (and negative keywords), backlinks, and rich content, your website will have a better chance of achieving better rankings in search engines such as Google or Bing.

-The optimisation is carried out not only on the content side of things but also on the technical end.
+The optimization is carried out on the content side of things and the technical end.

-Within technical SEO, a small but important sub-area of SEO has established itself.
+Within technical SEO, a small but essential sub-area of SEO has established itself.
 Here, improvements are made to the website that are invisible to the user.

 All technical SEO measures are intended to make the work of the search engines’ crawlers and algorithms easier.
-Responsive web design for the different format sizes in the mobile is just as important as a reduction of the source code and a good structuring of the website.
+Responsive web design for mobile format sizes is just as important as reducing the source code and structuring the website.

-With this, search algorithms are able to scan, register and categorise the content of your website more quickly.
+With this, search algorithms can scan, register, and categorize the content of your website more quickly.

 The effects of this form of search marketing can be measured via SEO’s key figure with SEO tools.
-With this data, you can determine how well your website is accepted by users.
+With this data, you can determine how well users accept your website.

 - Duration of time on the website